10-Minute Midday Workout to Beat the Afternoon Slump

 Building the Lunch Workout Habit: Practical Constraints

 Access to a private space: Most offices have a quiet meeting room, stairwell, or outdoor area where a brief bodyweight circuit can be performed.
-The protocol requires no gym.
+The protocol requires no gym, no changing rooms, and no shower access.

 Regular physical activity has well-established benefits for cardiovascular health, body composition, and psychological well-being, and the consistency of timing appears to enhance these adaptations through circadian entrainment.